 Vulgar is capable of generating 100 quadrillion unique and usable conlangs.
 How does it achieve this?
 Using pseudo-randomness!

 Vulgar begins with a random seed number between 0 and 1 to 17 decimal places (10 to the power of 17 = 100 quadrillion).
-This number is then run through a formula that generates many many thousands of other random numbers. ("Pseudo"-random because, although there is nothing truly random about them (i.e. they are determined by an exact mathematical formula), every decimal number between 0 and 1 is equally likely to be produced, and there is no obvious pattern to the human eye.)
+This number is then run through a formula that generates many many thousands of other random numbers.
+(Pseudo-random because, although there is nothing truly random about them (i.e. they are determined by an exact mathematical formula), every decimal number between 0 and 1 is equally likely to be produced, and there is no obvious pattern, at least to the human eye.)

 What does it generate?

-Vulgar generates about 2000 unique words to begin with, based on a list of some of English's most common words.
+Vulgar generates about 2000 unique words to begin with, based on a list of English's most common words.
 Shorter, more common English words are more likely to matched to a shorter conlang word.
-However the program is more than just a one-to-one mapping of unique outputs to English words.
-In an effort to mimic real world languages, Vulgar also creates various homonyms and overlapping senses inspired by examples from real world languages.
+However the program is more than just a one-to-one mapping of conlang word to English word.
+Vulgar also assigns words polysemy (more than one related meaning) inspired by examples from real world languages.
 For example:

 - There is a 50% chance in every generated language the word for ‘tongue’ also means ‘language’